cdapio/coopr/docs/docs/source/guide/installation/index.rst

 ----------------------------
 Continuuity Loom has been extensively tested on Havana, but it also supports Grizzly out of the box.

 .. note:: Click here for more information on how :doc:`Openstack should be configured <openstack-config>` currently to support provisioning with Loom.
-Several limitations that exist will be eliminated in future releases of Loom.
+Several limitations that exist will be eliminated in future releases of Continuuity Loom.

 Supported Internet Protocols
 ----------------------------